-There is confusion regarding events taking place in Onondaga County Facilities, as some events appear to be receiving licenses, while other events are not.
-Back in November 2009, the Office of the City Auditor submitted a request to the Law Department, for clarification on this topic, the Law Department agreed that all events taking place within the city limits are required to be licensed regardless if they are taking place at a County facility or not.
-However, the Law Department also indicated that because the County is considered a higher level of Government, some City staff mistakenly believed that the County is exempt from the City's licensing requirements.
+In previous audits, it has been reported that some exhibition type events taking place in Onondaga County Facilities, located within the city limits, appear to be receiving licenses while other events are not.
+Because the County is considered a higher level of Government, some individuals mistakenly believed that the County is exempt from the City's licensing requirements.
+However, the Law Department confirmed that all events taking place within the city limits are required to be licensed regardless if they are taking place in a County facility or not.
 As a result, events in County Facilities have been handled very inconsistently over the years.